kongc-organization/greenplum-streamsets/docs/_posts/2018-04-29-loading-data-from-kafka-into-greenplum.markdown

 ---
 layout: post
-title:  "Using Streamsets to load data from Kafka into Greenplum!"
+title:  "Using Streamsets to stream data from Kafka into Greenplum!"
 date:   2018-04-20 14:54:07 -0700
-categories: greenplum streamsets
+categories: greenplum streamsets streaming kafka
 ---